 Research and innovation in big data in the power industry operations and technologies sector has declined in the last year.

-The most recent figures show that the number of big data patent applications in the industry stood at 73 in the three months ending October – down from 93 over the same period last year.
+The most recent figures show that the number of big data-related patent applications in the industry stood at 23 in the three months ending April – down from 26 over the same period in 2021.

-Figures for patent grants related to big data followed a similar pattern to filings – shrinking from 53 in the three months ending October last year to 32 this year.
+Figures for patent grants related to big data followed a similar pattern to filings – shrinking from 10 in the three months ending April 2021 to five in the same period in 2022.

-Honeywell International Inc was the top big data innovator in the power industry operations and technologies sector in the last quarter.
-The company, which has its headquarters in the US, filed 57 big data related patents in the three months ending October.
-That was up from 54 over the same period last year.
+Siemens was the top big data innovator in the power industry operations and technologies sector in the latest quarter.
+The company, which has its headquarters in Germany, filed nine big data-related patents in the three months ending April.
+That was down from 16 over the same period in 2021.

-It was followed by the Germany-based Siemens AG with 38 big data patent applications, the US-based 3M Co (12 applications), and Switzerland-based ABB Ltd (4 applications).
+It was followed by the US-based Honeywell International with six big data patent applications, Switzerland-based ABB (4 applications), and Australia-based AGL Energy (2 applications).